 The capital budgeting process is based on the following five principles:

 - All the capital budgeting decisions are based on the incremental cash flows of the project, and not on the accounting income generated by it.
 Sunk costs are not considered in the analysis.
-The external factors that can impact the implementation of the project and eventually the cash flow of company has to be fully considered while preparing / planning the capital budgeting.
+The external factors that can impact the implementation of the project and eventually the cash flow of company have to be fully considered while preparing/planning the capital budgeting.

 - All the cash flows of the project should be based on the opportunity costs.
 Opportunity costs account for the money that the company will lose by implementing the project under analysis.
 These are the existing cash flows already generated by an asset of the company that will be forgone if the project under analysis is undertaken.

 - The timing of the receipt of the cash flows is important.
 As per the time value of money concept, cash flows of the project received earlier has more value than the cash flows received later.

 - All the cash flows from the project should be analyzed on an after-tax basis.
 The company should evaluate only those cash flows that they will keep, not those that they will pay to the government.